MLHale/nebraska-gencyber/teachers/phishing/email-headeranalysis.md

 ## Additional Tasks

 Pick a spam email in your inbox.
 Inspect discrepancies in its headers and investigate the source of the email.
-Spot traps that can misguide a email user.
+Spot traps that can misguide an email user.
 Share this knowledge with your friends and family.

 [Phishing](https://www.consumer.ftc.gov/articles/0003-phishing) emails often appear to be from someone you know.
 They ask for urgent and critical actions like sending money, sharing bank information and passwords.
 Double-check the real source of the email.
 Follow-up with a call to confirm the emergency.

 Stay Vigilant!